emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 Any \[#\] indicates a number key to press to cause an action, if you don't want to click.

 The menu can also be interacted with by clicking (everything except opening the menu can be done with the mouse).
-Clicking is done with left click and clickable elements will be highlighted on hover over.
+Clicking is done with left click and clickable elements will be highlighted red on hover over.

 Available Cheats Are
 --------------------